Here are some questions to ask when hiring a dog walker, followed by the response you should expect.

 How do you transport animals?

-Each animal rides in his/her own individual crate.
+Each animal rides in their own individual crate.

 What locations do you frequent with your walking groups?